mavlink/mavlink-devguide/en/services/opendroneid.md

 There are multiple possible use cases for the MAVLink drone ID messages:
 * A flight controller sends ID, location etc. data to an onboard Bluetooth/Wi-Fi RID transmitter component.
-* An onboard Bluetooth/Wi-Fi receiver picks up drone ID messages from surrounding aircrafts, relays this information using MAVLink drone ID messages to the flight controller, which then uses the information e.g. for Detect And Avoid (DAA) calculations.
+* An onboard Bluetooth/Wi-Fi receiver picks up drone ID messages from surrounding aircraft, relays this information using MAVLink drone ID messages to the flight controller, which then uses the information e.g. for Detect And Avoid (DAA) calculations.
 * A drone sends MAVLink drone ID messages via its control link to the Ground Control Station (GCS).
   The GCS is connected via the Internet to a Remote ID server, which stores and publishes the drone's ID, location etc.
 * As above but in the other direction for DAA calculations.